pimcore/pimcore/doc/Development_Documentation/02_MVC/README.md

 If you don't know the MVC pattern please read [this article](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) first.

-The MVC module of Pimcore built on top of Symfony.
+The MVC module of Pimcore is built on top of Symfony.
 If you are new to Symfony you can read about [controllers](http://symfony.com/doc/3.4/controller.html) in the Symfony manual.
 With this knowledge learning Pimcore will be much easier and faster.